yann-ryan/quarto-live-book/README.md

 `{{< include ./_extensions/r-wasm/live/_knitr.qmd >}}`

-This sets the format to that chapter to live-html, and loads 3 packages.
+This sets the format to that chapter to live-html, and loads 3 packages (you can change these to whatever packages you might need in that chapter).

-The bit outside of the yaml header sets up the knitr engine for R
+The last bit, outside of the yaml header, sets up the knitr engine for R

 6. Then for each code chunk,
 if I want it to be static - leave the chunk label as something like this: